Spring flowering plants

 Primula

-Primula are a lovely spring flower with many different colours and flower shapes .
-Here a candelabra primula is combined with red Geum and a blue Geranium.
-An easy to grow fully hardy perennial.
+Primula is a lovely spring flower with many colours and flower shapes.
+Illustrated is the Candelabra primula planted with red Geum and a blue Geranium.
+Primula do best in well drained, moist soil and will tolerate partial shade.
+An easy to grow, fully hardy, perennial.

 Allium 'Globemaster'